Bedroom Art Bliss

 Some of my floral art prints were intended to bring on feelings of relaxation through the use of more soothing color palettes and soft textures.
 My dahlia collection, for example, is centered around capturing the more gentle pace of the slowing season and portrays the beauty of this autumnal bloom in pastel hues that evoke a sense of calm and stillness.
 More specifically,

-“art prints Dahlia I through VI - with their serene tones of blue, lilac, and lavender - add softness to a space and invite the mind to ease into a restful state.”
+“art prints Lavender Mist, The Art of Listening, Permission, To Rise with The Sun, and Burning White Light - with their serene tones of blue, lilac, and lavender - add softness to a space and invite the mind to ease into a restful state.”

-For an equally comforting approach that incorporates the cleansing properties of one of earth’s main elements, Into The Sea III captures the gentleness of the peony floating on water.
+For an equally comforting approach that incorporates the cleansing properties of one of earth’s main elements, Floating on a Dream captures the gentleness of the peony floating on water.
 A floral art print that calms and nourishes, this depiction where spring meets the sea is a daydream of a piece that never fails to elicit a quieting ambience.